FLOWER U-PICK ADVENTURE

 Do you have a crop maze or walking trails?

-Our farm is still being developed.
-We are currently trialing our 1st crop walk for the Fall 2022 season.
+During the Fall Festival we have a Large Crop Maze with 3 hidden Photo Ops, and a Mini Maze as well.
 We do not have designated walking trails but there is plenty of walking to be done around our 20 acre farm.

 Can I schedule a party or wedding at the farm?